omar-ntu/Neural-Networks/README.md

-# Working with MNIST dataset
+# Working with Neural Networks
-The file 'Digit_recognition.ipynb' contains a notebook about training a CNN to recognise and identify handwritten digits.

-The file 'GAN.ipynb' is about training a GAN on the MNIST dataset and using it to generate new images.
+This repository contains code implementing differnet types of neural networks and architecture.

-The code is implemented using PyTorch.
+All code is implemented using PyTorch.